 \subsection{Token swapping on graphs}

 Token swapping on a connected graph of $n$ vertices takes at most $O(n^2)$ swaps---take a rooted spanning tree and, for vertices in leaf-first order, successively \emph{home} the token that goes to that vertex, where \emph{homing} a token means swapping it along the unique path to its final location.
 This bound is tight for a path with tokens in reverse order.
-The token swapping problem on graphs (to compute the minimum number of swaps between two given labellings of the graph) is NP-complete, and in fact, APX-complete, as proved by Miltzow et al.~\cite{miltzow2016approximation}.
-They complemented these hardness results with a polynomial-time 4-approximation algorithm, and an exact exponential time algorithm that is best possible assuming ETH.
+The token swapping problem on graphs (to compute the minimum number of swaps between two given labellings of the graph) is NP-complete and in fact, APX-complete, as proved by Miltzow et al.~\cite{miltzow2016approximation}, who complemented these hardness results with a polynomial-time 4-approximation algorithm, and an exact exponential time algorithm that is best possible assuming ETH.
 These results extend to coloured token swapping.
-Bonnet at al.~\cite{bonnet2017complexity} showed that token swapping is W[1]-hard parameterized by number of swaps, but fixed parameter tractable for nowhere dense graphs.
+Bonnet et al.~\cite{bonnet2017complexity} showed that token swapping is W[1]-hard parameterized by number of swaps, but fixed parameter tractable for nowhere dense graphs.
 This result extends to coloured token swapping and even to a further generalization called ``subset token swapping''.
 Bonnet et al.~also proved that token swapping is NP-complete on graphs that have tree-width 2 and bounded diameter.